 How does this post help me know God better?

 This post indicates that Bible interpreters can have differences and still remain in Christ.
-You are allowed to come up with your own interpretation or are free to accept the one that says the sons of God in Gen. 6:2 were specially called men who married beautiful women.
-You can even believe that the sons of God in Genesis 6:1-4 were fallen angels, as many OT scholars do.
+You are allowed to come up with your own interpretation or are free to accept the one that says the sons of God in Gen. 6:2 were specially powerful men who married beautiful women.
+You can even believe that the sons of God in Genesis 6:1-4 were indeed fallen angels, as many OT scholars still do.

 This post is for specialists.
 It does not affect your salvation and your guarantee of heaven by your remaining in Christ and your victorious living by Christ empowering you in the here and now.
 The NT takes over the phrase “sons of God” and applies it to believers in Christ who are adopted by God the Father.